 This course presents the advanced skills necessary to fully use the myriad of Windows features.
-The topics covered include: sharing and exchanging data between programs, MS-DOS command syntax, file and system maintenance, multimedia features, and connecting to the world.
-This course is taught in a hands-on environment.
-Prerequisite: CIS 106.
-(Fa,Sp) I credit
+The topics covered include: sharing and exchanging data between programs, MS-DOS command syntax, file and system maintenance,

 CIS 111: Introduction to Computers

 This transferable course is designed for the individual who wants to become computer literate and learn how to effectively use the IBM/compatible microcomputer as a tool at home, on the job, or in the classroom.
 The student will be exposed to operating system concepts and application software through lecture and some hands-on experience.
 A research paper is a course requirement.
 Please note: Students with no keyboarding experience should take BOT 100A concurrently.
 Prerequisites: eligibility for MATH 101 and ENG 111.
 (Fa,Sp,Su) 3 credits